 What to do

 There are multiple comparison sites around so when it comes to renewing your insurance policies, how do you know which one to pick?
-For the past 10 years I have consistently used confused.com* as I have found it to be the best and most reliable when it comes to getting the best deal on my car insurance.
+We have partnered with Quotezone* to allow you to search and compare cheap quotes from over 110 UK car insurance providers.

 To get a quote in 5 minutes follow the steps below: